-The first column identifies the application (e.g., synchronous or asynchronous generators, generator step-up transformers, unit auxiliary transformers, and Elements that connect a GSU transformer to the Transmission system that are used exclusively to export energy directly from a BES generating unit or generating plant).
+The first column identifies the application (e.g., synchronous or asynchronous generators, generator step-up transformers, unit auxiliary transformers, Elements that connect the GSU transformer(s) to the Transmission system that are used exclusively to export energy directly from a BES generating unit or generating plant.
+Elements may also supply generating plant loads).
 Dark blue horizontal bars, excluding the header which repeats at the top of each page, demarcate the various applications.

-The second column identifies the load-responsive protective relay (e.g., 21, 51, 51V-C, 51V-R, or 67) according to the applied application in the first column.
+The second column identifies the load-responsive protective relay (e.g., 21, 50, 51, 51V-C, 51V-R, or 67) according to the applied application in the first column.
 A light blue horizontal bar between the relay types is the demarcation between relay types for a given application.
 These light blue bars will contain no text.

-The third column uses numeric and alphabetic options (i.e., index numbering) to identify the available options for setting load-responsive protective relays according to the application and applied relay type.
+The third column uses numeric and alphabetic options (i.e., index numbering) to identify the available options for setting loadresponsive protective relays according to the application and applied relay type.
 Another, shorter, light blue bar contains the word "OR," and reveals to the reader that the relay for that application has one or more options (i.e., "ways") to determine the bus voltage and pickup setting criteria in the fourth and fifth column, respectively.
 The bus voltage column and pickup setting criteria columns provide the criteria for determining an appropriate setting.

-The table is further formatted by shading groups those relays associated with asynchronous generator applications.
+The table is further formatted by shading groups of relays associated with asynchronous generator applications.
 Synchronous generator applications and the unit auxiliary transformer applications are not shaded.
 Also, intentional buffers were added to the table such that similar options, as possible, would be paired together on a per page basis.
-Note that some applications may have additional pairing that might occur on adjacent pages.
+Note that some applications may have an additional pairing that might occur on adjacent pages.

 Table 1.
-Relay Loada ability Evaluation Criteria Application Relay Type Option Bus Voltage 3 Pickup Setting Criteria 1a Generator bus voltage corresponding to 0.95 per unit of the high-side nominal voltage times the turns ratio of the generator step-up transformer The impedance element shall be set less than the calculated impedance derived from 115% of: (1) Real Power output - 100% of the gross MW capability reported to the Transmission Planner, and (2) Reactive Power output - 150% of the MW value, derived from the generator nameplate MVA rating at rated power factor OR Synchronous generators Phase distance rel (21) - directional toward the Transmission system toward the Transmission 1b Calculated generator bus voltage corresponding to 0.85 per unit nominal voltage on the high-side terminals of the generator step-up transformer (including the transformer turns ratio and impedance) The impedance element shall be set less than the calculated impedance derived from 115% of: (1) Real Power output - 100% of the gross MW capability reported to the Transmission Planner, and (2) Reactive Power output - 150% of the MW value, derived from the generator nameplate MVA rating at rated power factor OR 1c Simulated generator bus voltage coincident with the highest Reactive Power output achieved during field-forcing in response to a 0.85 per unit nominal voltage on the high-side terminals of the generator step-up transformer prior to field-forcing The impedance element shall be set less than the calculated impedance derived from 115% of: (1) Real Power output - 100% of the gross MW capability reported to the Transmission Planner, and (2) Reactive Power output -100% of the maximum gross Mvar output during field-forcing as determined by simulation The e same application continues on the ne xt page with a different relay type
+Relay Loada Table 1.
+Relay Loadability Evaluation Criteria Application Relay Type Option Bus Voltage 4 Pickup Setting Criteria la Generator bus voltage corresponding to 0.95 per unit of the high-side nominal voltage times the turns ratio of the generator step-up transformer The impedance element shall be set less than the calculated impedance derived from 115% of: (1) Real Power output - 100% of the gross MW capability reported to the Transmission Planner, and (2) Reactive Power output - 150% of the MW value, derived from the generator nameplate MVA rating at rated power factor OR Synchronous generating unit(s), or Elements utilized in Phase distance relay (21) - directional toward the Transmission system lb Calculated generator bus voltage corresponding to 0.85 per unit nominal voltage on the high-side terminals of the generator step-up transformer (including the transformer turns ratio and impedance) The impedance element shall be set less than the calculated impedance derived from 115% of: (1) Real Power output - 100% of the gross MW capability reported to the Transmission Planner, and (2) Reactive Power output - 150% of the MW value, derived from the generator nameplate MVA rating at rated power factor producing resources OR lc Simulated generator bus voltage coincident with the highest Reactive Power output achieved during field- forcing in response to a 0.85 per unit nominal voltage on the high-side terminals of the generator step-up transformer prior to field-forcing The impedance element shall be set less than the calculated impedance derived from 115% of: (1) Real Power output - 100% of the gross MW capability reported to the Transmission Planner, and (2) Reactive Power output -100% of the maximum gross Mvar output during field-forcing as determined by simulation The e same application continues on the ne ext page with a different relay type